samvabya/realm/README.md

 - Chat with GPT AI(NEW)
 - Premium Material 3 UI
 - Responsive Dark and Light mode
+- Wallpaper adaptive dynamic theme(NEW)

 ## Coming Soon

 - Like, Comment on photos and thoughts
 - Cross-platform web app
-- Wallpaper matching dynamic theme

 ## Installation